Top 14 Bulgarian Festivals You Need To Check Out

 Bulgaria is a country with rich culture and unique traditions.
-Bulgarians are very proud of them, and they have been passed from generation to generation for years.
-From chasing evil spirits away to barefoot dances on smoldering embers, Bulgarian traditions showcased at these festivals in Bulgaria will leave you feeling ‘’WOW’’, and it is a guarantee that they will put a smile on your face.
+Bulgarians are very proud of them, and they have been passed on from generation to generation for years, if not decades or centuries.
+From chasing evil spirits away to dancing barefoot on smoldering embers, Bulgarian traditions showcased at these festivals in Bulgaria will leave you feeling “WOW,” and it is a guarantee that they will put a smile on your face.

 Bulgarian Festival #1: Rose Festival

 Bulgaria is famous for its roses.
 The country is one of the biggest producers of rose oil in the whole world.
-The Bulgarian ‘’attar’’ of roses is a major component in the perfumery business throughout the world.
+The Bulgarian “attar” of roses is a major component in the perfumery business across the globe.
 It is also used in the space industry, as a greasing component in space equipment, due to its resistance to temperature changes.

-Nowadays the festival has become an international event, visited by thousands of people, both locals and tourists.
-Three events during the festival are a must-visit: the parade along the streets of the town, the election of Queen Rose, and the early morning ritual in the rose fields.
+Nowadays, the festival has become an international event visited by thousands of locals and tourists.
+During the festival, three events are a must-visit: the parade along the town’s streets, the election of Queen Rose, and the early morning ritual in the rose fields.
 You can also visit the Museum of Roses in Kazanlak.

 Nestinarstvoto, which is fire dancing, is one of the oldest Bulgarian traditions.
-In the past, it was practiced in Thrace, and today is preserved only in three villages in the Strandzha Mountain – Bulgari, Brodilovo, and Kosti.
-According to some researchers, the ritual roots lay in Bulgaria’s pagan past and is derived from the cult of the Sun in the Thracians.
+It was practiced in Thrace in the past, and today it is preserved only in three villages in the Strandzha Mountain – Bulgari, Brodilovo, and Kosti.
+According to some researchers, the ritual roots lay in Bulgaria’s pagan past and are derived from the cult of the Sun in the Thracians.

-Nestinari who are now a state of trance enter the ring of fire with shouts, and the first one crosses the embers, and then the other Nestinari enter the circle.
-It is believed that due to being in a state of trance they don’t don’t feel the pain from the raging fire.
+Nestinari, now in a trance state, enters the ring of fire with shouts, and the first one crosses the embers, and then the other Nestinari enters the circle.
+It is believed that they don’t feel the pain from the raging fire due to being in a state of trance.

-The International Festival of Masquerade Games ‘’Surva’’ in Pernik is the biggest one in Bulgaria and the Balkans, and it’s one of the greatest performances of traditional folk games and customs with masks in the world.
+The International Festival of Masquerade Games “Surva” in Pernik is the biggest one in Bulgaria and the Balkans.
+It’s one of the most outstanding traditional folk games and customs performances with masks worldwide.

-In the past, the ‘mummers’ are dressed with a mix of male and female clothes and scary masks.
-They hang from themselves bells and cowbells, they carry swords or sticks to scare away the barren winter and the evil spirits.
-Nowadays the festival is a joyful celebration which aims to recreate the past and to bring joy and fun to people.
-The festival is held every year on the last Friday, Saturday, and Sunday of January.
+In the past, the ‘mummers’ were dressed in a mix of male and female clothes and scary masks.
+They hang from themselves bells and cowbells; they carry swords or sticks to scare away the barren winter and the evil spirits.
+Nowadays, the festival is a joyful celebration that aims to recreate the past and bring joy and fun.
 The festival is held annually on the last Friday, Saturday, and Sunday of January.

+The festival is held annually on the last Friday, Saturday, and Sunday of January.
 Traditionally the festival involves about 6000 people from over 100 masquerade groups from all Bulgarian regions.
 People come to participate for the emotion and the fun.

 Rozhen National Folklore Festival showcases Bulgarian folklore and livestock.
 It’s performed on the meadows of Rozhen Pass, near Rozhen peak in Rhodopes Mountain.
-The goal of the festival is to popularize the Bulgarian folk dances and song art.
+The festival’s goal is to popularize Bulgarian folk dances and song art.

-The fair presents the Bulgarian folk music, customs, dances, clothing, costumes, and rituals.
-Traditionally the fair begins with the Бела съм бела юначе (Bela sam bela yunache) song, the unofficial anthem of the Rhodopes Mountain.
+The fair presents Bulgarian folk music, customs, dances, clothing, costumes, and rituals.
+Traditionally the fair begins with the Бела съм бела юначе (Bela sam Bela yunache) song, the unofficial anthem of the Rhodopes Mountain.
 The festival is held for 2-3 days in August.

 Zheravna is a village in the southeast part of Bulgaria.
-Every year since 2008 the village held the National Festival of Folk Costumes.

-The participation in the festival is a voluntary act and those who want to join it have to respect its rules.
+Since 2008, the village has held the National Festival of Folk Costumes.
+Participation in the festival is voluntary, and those who want to join it must respect its rules.

-The main rule is to be dressed in folk costume.
-It is forbidden to use some objects from the modern life.
+The main rule is to be dressed in folk costumes.
+It is forbidden to use some objects from modern life.
 The use of a mobile phone is allowed only in the calling areas.
-The purpose of these rules is to strive to appreciate the day-to-day life of Bulgarians some 100-150 years ago.
+These rules aim to strive to appreciate Bulgarians’ day-to-day life some 100-150 years ago.